TanishqChakravorty/tanishqchakravorty.github.io/README.md

 <div align="center"><img src="assets/img/IMG-20231209-WA0014.jpg" width="500"></div>
 <br/>

 I completed my MSc in Evolution of Language and Cognition at the University of Edinburgh.
-For my dissertation, I studied the influence of varioius behavioural and social contexts on the vocalisations of chimpanzees at the [Budongo Research Unit](https://living-links.org/about/living-links-budongo-consortium/), Edinburgh Zoo.
-My BA in Psychology from FLAME University laid the groundwork for my interdisciplinary approach, combining cognitive science and marketing research with research on human behavior.
+For my dissertation, I studied the influence of various behavioural and social contexts on the vocalisations of chimpanzees at the [Budongo Research Unit](https://living-links.org/about/living-links-budongo-consortium/), Edinburgh Zoo.
+My BA in Psychology from FLAME University laid the groundwork for my interdisciplinary approach, combining interests in cognitive science and cultural studies with research on human behavior.

 When I'm not working, I enjoy hiking, cooking, and playing my guitar.
 I speak four languages and a fun fact about me is that I am really good at the Stroop test.